adamlui/js-utils/generate-ip/README.md

 $ generate-ip
 ```

-Generated IP is logged to the console + copied to the clipboard.
+Generated result is logged to the console + copied to clipboard.

+📝 **Note:** To generate multiple IP addresses, pass `--qty=n` where `n` is the number of IPs to generate.

 #